Mission & Outcomes

 - The program's three-year mean for licensure pass rate will be at or above the national mean for the same three-year period for the ASN programs.

-- Eight percent of the students will successfully complete the ASN program in 150% of program length once enrolled.
+- Eighty percent of the students will successfully complete the ASN program in 150% of program length starting from the first day of the first nursing course.

 - Eighty percent of the graduates of the nursing programs will be employed in nursing within one year of ASN licensure.